-CVNL is eager to help you learn more about philanthropy and fundraising.
+We are eager to help you learn more about philanthropy and fundraising.
 Library usage is subject to the same provisions and limitations as similar, public library facilities.
 Please complete the registration form each time you use library facilities.
-Personal information will be treated as confidential, not to be disclosed outside CVNL.
+Personal information will be treated as confidential, not to be disclosed outside of our organization.

-The CVNL library is not a lending Library.
+The library is not a lending Library.
 Library publications may not be removed from the premises.
 Library publications are available for use in the Library Resource Center free of charge.
-Copying library publications is permitted at the cost of 10 cents per page, subject to the availability of staff.

 Visitors are expected to comply with Library policy and to treat staff and other library users with courtesy.
 Loud, disruptive speech or conduct is prohibited.
 No eating or drinking is permitted.
-Cell phones may be used in the hallway outside the CVNL Library Resource Center.
+Cell phones may be used outside the Library Resource Center.